ansible-ThoTeam/nexus3-oss/README.md

 #       lastDownloaded: 120
 ```

 Cleanup policies definitions.
-Can be added to repo definitions with the option `cleanup_policy`
+Can be added to repo definitions with the option `cleanup_policies`

 ### Blobstores and repositories
 ```yaml